mitche50/erc20tipbot/README.md

 To install the dependencies, run `npm i`.

 Configuration variables to edit to make are at the top of each file.
-Please go through each one.
+Please go through each file and enter the proper data.

 This is not expected to actually use BTC, as one tenth of a BTC is 1100 USD.
 It is meant to be used with altcoins worth less than ten dollars.

 It can be modified to hundredths instead of tenths easily.
+You should just have to edit BTC.js's math and main.js's strings.

-You must also edit the string data to the correct coin symbol.
+You must also edit the string data (in main.js and help.js) to the correct coin symbol.
 I do plan on making this a config variable, but have yet to.

 Guides to setup MariaDB/Discord/the BTC Wallet coming soon.